iamvery/docs/live_views/_overview.md

     ruby:
     ui.component(:chat).prepend(message_instance)

-It's also possible to send a message to the component that it knows to handle.
+It's also possible to send a message to the component that it knows how to handle.

     ruby:
     ui.component(:chat).push({ ... })